Updated: Jun 8, 2022

 What is the ketogenic diet?

 The ketogenic diet is a low-carbohydrate, high-fat diet that that pushes the body to a state of ketosis.
 Ketosis occurs when the body is deprived of carbohydrates (the body's preferred energy source) and must make ketone bodies as an alternate source of energy.
 The American Diabetes Association classifies diets with less than 130 grams of carbs or less than 26% of calories from carbohydrates as ketogenic diets.
-However, many ketogenic proponents suggest modified versions with as little as 30 grams of carbs per day or less than 6% calories from carbs (2).
+However, many ketogenic proponents suggest modified versions with as little as 30 grams of carbohydrates per day or less than 6% calories from carbohydrate (2).
 For perspective, the current recommendations, or Acceptable Macronutrient Distribution Ranges (AMDR), from the Institute of Medicine advise obtaining 45-65 percent of calories from carbohydrates and 20-35 percent from fat.

 Which recommendations should you follow?